kpousti/cse15l-lab-reports/LabReport3.md

 ## Examples of each command:
 **i (ignore-case-search)**: Ignores case distinctions in patterns and input data
-- This is useful when you want to search through a file and want to match all lines containing the input given, especially special becuase it is case insentive looking for all types.
+- This is useful when you want to search through a file and want to match all lines containing the input given, especially special becuase it is case insensitive looking for all types.
-- This can be a editors best friend as he can find all instances of a mistyped word or sequence without having to change capitalization
+- This can be a editors best friend as he can find all instances of a mistyped word or sequence without having to change capitalization.

 ## Example 1: Here is how you can call it on one of the files in the given directory
  ```